MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/subscribe-to-conversation-events.md

 > [!NOTE]
 > When you upgrade an application, and then add or remove a bot, the action also triggers the `installationUpdate` event.
 The **action** field is set to *add-upgrade* if you add a bot or *remove-upgrade* if you remove a bot.

-When a new team member is added to a channel, the `installationUpdate` event along with [conversationUpdate event](#team-members-added) send an introductory message from your bot on installation. the bot posts the message in the same channel, the user is added.
+When a new member is added to a channel, the `installationUpdate` event send an introductory message from your bot on installation.
+The bot also posts the message in the same channel using [conversationUpdate event](#team-members-added).
 This event helps you to meet your privacy and retain data requirements.
 You can delete user or the thread data when the bot is uninstalled.

 The following code shows an example of `installationupdate` event: